 Time to remember and celebrate Mom & those Mom-isms

-It may be because we heard our aging mothers say this to us when we told them they needed to eat better, see a doctor, stop driving, consider downsizing to one-story homes or stop critiquing us.
+Why do such sayings spill forth so readily like emotions after years of silence?
+It may be because we heard our aging mothers say this retort when we told them they needed to eat better, see a doctor, stop driving, consider downsizing to one-story homes or to stop critiquing us.

-It got us thinking about all the clichés and verbal lessons we heard our mothers share when we were young that offered some merit.
+It got us thinking about all the clichés and verbal lessons we heard our mothers share when we were young, and even as we became adults, that had merit.
 Did we listen?
-When little, it was hard, and we closed our ears.
-Either, we didn't believe what was said, it made no sense, it was said so often that it no longer had any meaning, or we resented the tone, which seemed to convey a command.
+When we were little, it was hard, and we closed our ears.
+Either we didn't believe what was said, it made no sense, it was said so often that it no longer had much meaning, or we resented the tone, which seemed to convey an order and a time frame of “Do it now!”

-However,...once we were adults and if we became a parent or grandparent, we knew some of those expressions held big truths.
+However, once we were adults and if we became a parent or grandparent, we knew some of those expressions held big truths.
 Ironically, we laugh about them since we know we may repeat the same sayings or at least find they regularly pop into our heads.
-Some of the Mom-isms, we avoid saying or try hard to avoid.
+Some of the Mom-isms, we try to avoid saying or catching ourselves if we quickly do.

-Mother's Day, which many will celebrate this Sunday, may be a Hallmark inspired holiday, yet it seems a good time to raise a glass and toast all moms--our own, daughters and daughters-in-law, and our friends who have been gifted this role.
-It's one of the hardest, we've learned, but certainly one of the most rewarding.
+Mother's Day, which many will celebrate this Sunday, may be a Hallmark-inspired holiday, yet it seems like a good time to raise a glass and toast all moms--our own, daughters and daughters-in-law, stepdaughters, stepmoms, cousins who are moms and our friends who have been gifted this role and often taught us additional lessons as more objective guides.
+We know from experience, it's one of the hardest positions to take on, but certainly one of the most rewarding.
+We applaud Moms everywhere.
+And we certainly try to be sensitive to friends who are not Moms, either out of choice or because they didn’t want to be.
+It’s not a role for everyone.
+Yet, all of us were daughters or sons and have memories of our moms.

-Laugh along as we recall what our moms said, and share with us what yours did, too, and which you liked and didn't.
+Please laugh along as we recall what our moms and, in some cases, our grandmothers said, and share with us what yours did, too, and which resonated, those that didn't and the ones that stuck with us.

 "The phone works both ways."